Fantastic service, the person I was dealing with was Emma Blyth. She was brilliant, friendly and knowledgeable. Would recommend to anyone.

 If you do meet the criteria, claims can be made from the National Insurance Fund via the Redundancy Payments Service (RPS), and redundancy payments are tax-free.
 If you are able to make a claim we'll help you with everything!

-So what are the steps involved?
+So what are the steps involved in liquidating a limited company?

 - Firstly, you'll need to find an Insolvency Practitioner (IP); this is the person who will be in charge of the liquidation process.
+We can help you with this, making sure we can get the most suitable practitioner for your situation.

 - They will gather the information that they need from the director, including company accounts, records, and also creditor, asset and cash flow information.